Chargers draft picks 2022: Full list of Los Angeles' draft picks, order for every round - ProFootballTalk

 In the first round of the 2021 NFL Draft, the Chargers used the No. 13 overall pick on offensive lineman Rashawn Slater.
 While there is still room for improvement on the defensive side of the ball, Los Angeles may look to target the offensive line once again in this year’s draft.
 After releasing offensive tackle Bryan Bulaga in March, the Chargers could use an upgrade at the right tackle position to help ensure that Herbert will be protected under center.

-Click here for the entire 2022 NFL Draft order and keep reading to see where the Chargers will be making picks in the 2022 NFL Draft.
+Click here for the entire 2022 NFL Draft order and keep reading to see who the Chargers take in the 2022 NFL Draft.
+Coverage of the latest news from around the NFL is available all year round on PFT’s Peacock channel.

 Los Angeles Chargers 2022 NFL Draft Picks: